Digital Health and CareFind a programme

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

-This CDT programme has Engineering and Physical Sciences Research Council (EPSRC) funds to support up to ten UK/International students per year inclusive of tuition fees, enhanced stipend (£18,000 per year), research and travel expenses.
+This CDT programme has Engineering and Physical Sciences Research Council (EPSRC) funds to support up to ten students per year inclusive of tuition fees, enhanced stipend (£18,000 per year), research and travel expenses.
+These studentships are open to both home and (a limited number of) international students.

 There are residence requirements for research council funding for postgraduate research.
 Please visit the EPSRC website to find out about Student eligibility.

-Prospective UK and international postgraduate students seeking funding advice can visit Information on funding postgraduate study.
+Prospective UK, EU and international postgraduate students seeking funding advice can visit Information on funding postgraduate study.

 Further information on funding for prospective UK, EU and international postgraduate students.